surajsharma/paper-jekyll-theme/_posts/2017-10-03-Sellside Dungeons.md

 Meanwhile, oligarchies of primary sources, in the form of closed whatsapp groups, blather ad infinitum at an intensity that any useful signal becomes a needle in a noisy haystack.

-News expires more rapidly than most people think, but the sell-side analysts think differently, because unlike the real world where news originates in all three dimensions, their mysterious and elusive universe is virtually a market-maker in this derived information symmetry.
+News expires more rapidly than most people think, but the sell-side analysts think differently, because unlike the real world where news originates in all three dimensions, their research virtually renders them as market-maker in this derived information symmetry.

 All this gives the analyst in the labyrinth a holier-than-thou confidence, I think anyone who finds themselves at the start of a food chain would tend to get spiritual.
 Once an analyst makes it big, the quid-pro-quo is more apparent, supply meets demand readily, the linen gets washed.